glasser/vote.davidglasser.net/content/post/202011-candidates.md

 possible.

-## East Bay Regional Park District Director, Ward 1: ?
+## East Bay Regional Park District Director, Ward 1: Elizabeth Echols

 Elizabeth Echols was appointed to this seat in January when the previous director retired due to illness.
 So she is only technically running for